-The Fund's assets are invested in equity securities and bank deposits with 13-month maturity periods.
-Although the largest portion of assets is not interest sensitive, the Fund's portfolio contains instruments dependent on fluctuations in market interest rates.
-Such assets include financial placements.
+The Fund's assets are invested in equity and debt securities and bank deposits with the maturity period up to 13 months.
+Although the largest portion of assets is not interest sensitive, the Fund's portfolio contains instruments dendendent on fluctuations in market interest rates.
+Such assets include debt securities and financial placements.
 As regards interest rate risk management, maturities of deposits that correspond to the estimate of the period in which the above mentioned funds will not be used for the purchase of securities have been contracted.
-The table below shows data about the Fund's assets and liabilities, stated at fair value and allocated according to the contracted price change or maturity date, whichever is earlier.
+In the table below data about the Fund's assets and liabilities are presented, which stated at fair value and allocated according to the earlier of the contracted price change or maturity date.